jonathanolson/slither/notes/patterns.md

   - ONLY do `general`?
   -
   - RULE VIEWER
+    - rules.html
+      - Rule finder pages (rules) --- use pagination(!) until we have better infinite scroll?
+        - But... how do we find things quickly, or browse for interesting ones?
+Need some nice way
+    -
+    - rule.html
+      - [ADD highlander status to getBinaryIdentifier]
+      - ?r=${getBinaryIdentifier()}
       - Individual rule pages: index by... pattern-board name and BINARY representation (base-64)?
         - getBinaryIdentifier()
     -
     - Select collection:
       - (edge / color / edge-color / edge-sector / all)